The Best Artificial Christmas Trees of 2025

 And I’ve been decorating with faux Christmas trees ever since I first decorated my apartment in college, so I’ve got a few years of experience under my belt.
 By the way, I’m allergic to the real thing and so is one of my kids.
 Hence the “never been to a tree farm” life I live.

 It’s safe to say a faux tree is not going to hamper the holiday glow in your home.
-(And if you want the real tree smell, I highly recommend these “Tree Farm” candles.
-Ahhh-mazing!!)
-Look for beautiful trees with hinged branches and “true needles” or “real feel” branches if you want the most natural look.
+(And if you want the real tree smell, I highly recommend these “Tree Farm” candles (or the Good Tidings scent.)
+Ahhh-mazing!!
+Look for beautiful trees with hinged branches and “true needles” or “real feel” branches if you want the most realistic artificial Christmas trees.

 And best of all, the options are unlimited with pre-lit, snow-covered, and varying heights.
 So, I’m here to help narrow down your choices in case you feel overwhelmed!

-Let’s take a look at some of the best Christmas tree on the market this year!
+Let’s take a look at some of the other best Christmas tree on the market this year!

 I love sharing about all things Christmas decor!
 I’ve shared all about the best Christmas tree collars, how to decorate a bedroom for Christmas and how to decorate with Christmas ribbon.
 My hope is that these articles will help you create a home you love for the holidays!